equintino/drupal-module/README.md

 any entity type/bundle and then choose the preferred widget or formatter.

-## Step to stap
+## Step by step
 Creating a Content Type
 in structure -> content type -> add content type
-_ Fill in the name, example "Map" or whatever you want _ Publishing Options only leaves "Published" marked
+   + Fill in the name, example "Map" or whatever you want
+   + Publishing Options only leaves "Published" marked
-_ Save
+   + Save

 ### Manage field
 _ add field
    + Geofield
    + label "Map" or whatever you want
-_ Save
+   + Save

 _Field setting
    + Save